Alaska Fisheries Sonar

 Imaging Sonars

-DIDSON - When the Alaska Department of Fish and Game adopted Dual frequency IDentification SONar (DIDSON) as a tool for detecting fish, inriver fisheries sonar advanced a giant leap forward.
+DIDSON — When the Alaska Department of Fish and Game adopted Dual frequency IDentification SONar (DIDSON) as a tool for detecting fish, inriver fisheries sonar advanced a giant leap forward.
 ADF&G biologists first encountered DIDSON at the University of Washington, where the Applied Physics Laboratory had developed it as a military tool for detecting enemy divers and underwater mines.
-DIDSON, now manufactured by the Sound Metrics Corporation (SMC)*, has become the sonar technology of choice for inriver fisheries sonar projects all around the world.
+DIDSON, now manufactured by the Sound Metrics Corporation (SMC)*, became the sonar technology of choice for inriver fisheries sonar projects around the world.

 Sonar Images